tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 VARBINARY's NoSQL equivalent is ``'varbinary'`` but not character string -- the MessagePack storage is MP_BIN (MsgPack binary).

+.. _sql_data_type_uuid:

+UUID (Universally unique identifier) values are 32 hexadecimal digits, or NULL.
+The usual format is a string with five fields separated by hyphens, 8-4-4-4-12, for example ``'000024ac-7ca6-4ab2-bd75-34742ac91213'``.
+The MessagePack storage is MP_EXT (MsgPack extension) with 16 bytes.
+UUID values may be created with
+Tarantool/NoSQL :ref:`Module uuid <uuid-module>`,
+or with the :ref:`UUID() function <sql_function_uuid>`,
+or with the :ref:`CAST() function <sql_function_cast>`.
+UUID support was added in Tarantool version 2.9.1.

 .. _sql_data_type_scalar:

 SCALAR can be used for
-:ref:`column definitions <sql_column_def_data_type>` but the individual column values have one of the preceding types -- BOOLEAN, INTEGER, DOUBLE, STRING, or VARBINARY.
+:ref:`column definitions <sql_column_def_data_type>` but the individual column values have one of the preceding types -- BOOLEAN, INTEGER, DOUBLE, STRING, VARBINARY, or UUID.
 See more about SCALAR in the section
 :ref:`Column definition -- the rules for the SCALAR data type <sql_column_def_scalar>`.
 The data-type may be followed by :ref:`[COLLATE collation-name] <sql_collate_clause>`.

 Any value of any data type may be NULL.
 Ordinarily NULL will be cast to the data type of any operand it is being compared to or to the data type of the